mariotaglia/crystalCF/README.md

 Random number generator for randominput only
 *int* is the seed for the random number generator used for randominput = 1

+## flagmu *int*

+Decides a scan based on chemical potential or volume fraction of the solvent *int* =
+0 scan volume fraction
+1 scan chemical potential

+see also nkp and vscan

 --------------------------------------------------------------------------------------------------------------------
 vscan int	scan flag